 - Inside the vehicle, make sure all of the windows operate, front and rear.
 Check all the switches front and rear.

-- Check the heating and ventilation systems, making sure they heat or cool off the vehicle.
+- Check the heating and ventilation systems, making sure they heat and/or cool off the vehicle.
 Examine the vents.

 - Does the radio work?
 Avoid listening to the radio during the test drive.
-The goal is to listen to car for any abnormal sounds.
+The goal is to listen for any abnormal sounds.

-- Does the sunroof close and open, if its equipped with such?
+- Does the sunroof open and close, if its equipped with such?

 - Open the glovebox.
-If you're buying use, look for service records that might have been left in the vehicle by the previous owner.
+If you're buying used, look for service records that might have been left in the vehicle by the previous owner.
 Take a moment to examine if they are available.

 - Smell for any abnormal odors, especially, if buying used.